-For (to date) the only time in its history, the final was played on a Wednesday and fans crammed into the Estadio Centenario, with thousands of Argentine fans making the trip across the River Plate to see if Uruguay could repeat their Olympic victory of two years before or if their fierce rivals could extract their revenge.
+For (to date) the only time in its history, the final was played on a Wednesday and fans crammed into the Estadio Centenario, with thousands of Argentine fans making the trip across the River Plate to see if Argentina could stop Uruguay from repeating their Olympic victory of two years before or if their fierce rivals could extract their revenge.

 The captains meet

 Prior to the match there was a dispute over which team should provide the match ball.
 Eventually FIFA intervened and decided that the first half would be played with a ball provided by Argentina whilst in the second a Uruguayan ball would be used.

 The match itself was full of incident – and goals.
 Pablo Dorado struck first to give the hosts the lead but goals from Carlos Peucelle and star striker Guillermo Stábile – who scored a total of eight goals in the tournament, saw Argentina finish the first period 2-1 up.